bsudol/bugsnag-apps/swift-ios/README.md

 1. Open the project root in `/bugsnag-apps/swift-ios` with XCode
 2. Insert your API key into the Info.plist
+3. Run pod install
-3. Run the app!
+4. Run the app!
 You will need to re-open the app 3x to see a successful launch.
 Check your Bugsnag dashboard for the NSInvalidArgumentException error which will contain crash loop related breadcrumbs.